When caregiving feels heavy and emotions are tangled-

 Let’s Get Started-

-• Written recap so you do not have to remember everything alone
+✓ Written session recap so you don't have to remember everything on your own

-• One brief follow-up email included if needed
+✓ One brief follow-up email if additional questions arise

-• Support does not end the moment we hang up
+✓ Support that does not end the moment we hang up

 Private Consultation